 Another TV presenter of the channel ‘A3’ has been dismissed for his role in the protest movement of journalists of this media in favour of maintaining an independent public broadcaster.
 Abderrezak Siah, who was presenting the 17.00 and 20.00 newscast, was dismissed by A3’s management, said Abdelmadjid Benkaci, a journalist with Canal Algérie.
 This decision was notified to Siah on May 4, he added.

 According to Benkaci, the presenter has been dismissed for severely criticizing the public channel in an interview with Berbère Télévision, on the sidelines of a weekly sit-in of television journalists on April 29.
 “Public television was not the mouthpiece of the state but the mouthpiece of corruption” said Siah at the time, “our main mission is to provide a public service.
 I call on all TV journalists and Hirak youth to peacefully support our fight“.

-As weeks go by and the protests reach their 12th week, it appears more than ever that a counter-revolution is under way, with the regime seeking to perpetuate the regime whilst settling old scores.
+As weeks go by and the protests reach their 12th week, it appears more than ever that a counter-revolution is under way, with the regime seeking to perpetuate itself whilst settling old scores.